Stocking up in horses – what you can do!

 - Move your horse!
 More exercise, more turnout, more hand walks.
 When my senior citizen lived in a stall for part of the day, I would do a short hand walk at the beginning and end of his stall time.
 Not all horses have the luxury of moving freely for 24/7, so move him around.
 Bonus – a better relationship.

 - Standing wraps.
 The jury is out on this one.
-Many believe that using standing wraps can actually create a dependence on them and weaken the lymph system.
-Some horses also develop skin issues due to the warmth, trapped moisture, and possible dirt, sweat, pressure rubs that can develop.
-If you are considering this option, your veterinarian is the place to turn for a specific suggestion for your horse and his way of life.
+Many believe that standing wraps can create dependence on them and weaken the lymph system.
+Some horses also develop skin issues and pressure sores due to the warmth and trapped moisture.
+If you are considering this option, your veterinarian is the place to turn to for specific instructions for your horse.

 Standing wraps can help, too.

-- Generally speaking, NO poultice, sweats, or liniments.
-These all can create heat, which will simply worsen the stocking up.
+- Generally speaking, avoid poultice, sweats, or liniments.
+These all can create heat, which will worsen the stocking up.
 Again, your veterinarian can help you decide what is best for your horse’s situation.

 If you want to easily shop for TPR tools and standing wraps, you can click these links.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!

 ADC Veterinary Thermometer, Dual Scale, Adtemp 422 – For easy temperature taking